 If you're eligible to co-sign, it's essential to understand the potential complications of taking on this debt.
 For example, if you plan to become a homeowner yourself soon or if you want to refinance your current home soon, a co-signed mortgage could complicate or alter your plans.

 Because co-signing is often a case-by-case scenario, you should talk to a mortgage expert at NewCastle Home Loans before diving headfirst into a co-signed mortgage.
-A little insider perspective can go a long way to helping you make the choice that's right for you.
+A little insider perspective can help you make the right choice for you.